skyformat99/utf8string/README.md

 # utf8string
 A class to deal with UTF8 strings.
-By ncluding ut8string.hpp, you can manipulate utf8 strings.
+By ncluding ut8string.hpp, you can manipulate utf8 string, enabling it to:
-You cand do operations like:
+- obtain a part of the string (substring)
-- obtain portion of a string (substring)
+- split the string with a delimiter and generate std::vector
-- split a string with a delimiter and generate std::vector
+- count the number of the letters in the string (not the byte-count length)

 ##